Banff Travel Tips: 30+ Things to Know Before You Go

 You do not need reservations to enter Banff National Park.
 However, a park pass is required for the national parks in Canada and Banff is no exception.

-You can either pay a daily admission fee which is good for Banff National Park, Jasper National Park, Kootenay National Park, Yoho National Park, Mount Revelstoke National Park, Glacier National Park, Waterton National Park and Elk Island National Park.
-This day pass is good until 4pm the following day, regardless of time of purchase.
+You can pay a daily admission fee, which is valid for several Canadian mountain national parks, including Banff, Jasper, Kootenay, Yoho, Mount Revelstoke, Glacier, Waterton Lakes and Elk Island.
+This day pass is good until 4 pm the following day, regardless of time of purchase.

 If you plan to spend 7 or more days in Banff National Park, then the Annual Discovery Pass is the best value.
 The Discovery Pass is for an entire year and will get you entry into ALL national parks in Canada plus National Marine Conservation Areas and National Historic Sites.